shwaydogg/guide/content/collections.md

 In Meteor, it's often less of a problem doing this than it would be in a typical MongoDB application, as it's easy to publish overlapping sets of documents (we might need one set of users to render one screen of our app, and an intersecting set for another), which may stay on the client as we move around the application.
 So in that scenario there is an advantage to separating the subdocuments from the parent.

-However, given that MongoDB prior to version 3.2 doesn't support queries over multiple collections ("joins"), we typically end up having to denormalize some data back onto the parent collection.
+However, given that Meteor does not currently support MongoDB version 3.2 and prior MongoDB versions don't support queries over multiple collections ("joins"), we typically end up having to denormalize some data back onto the parent collection.
 Denormalization is the practice of storing the same piece of information in the database multiple times (as opposed to a non-redundant "normal" form).
 MongoDB is a database where denormalizing is encouraged, and thus optimized for this practice.

 In the case of the Todos application, as we want to display the number of unfinished todos next to each list, we need to denormalize `list.incompleteTodoCount`.
 This is an inconvenience but typically reasonably easy to do as we'll see in the section on [abstracting denormalizers](#abstracting-denormalizers) below.